balthazar-space/Balthazar-Thinkpad-USB-adapter/README.md

 Here you can find new [BOM](https://github.com/balthazar-space/Balthazar-Thinkpad-USB-adapter/tree/main/PCB/bom)

-Adapter is stil not produced but we should have some prototypes soon!
+Adapter is stil not produced, but we should have some prototypes soon!

 ## License